Demography (thousands): 42,749.4

 - Strengthened understanding of the poverty-environment nexus and capacity in using economic valuation of environmental and natural resources among the ministries, institutions and other stakeholders as a result of the numerous poverty-environment studies carried out with PEI support.
 An indicator of this is that PEI’s contribution was sought in the Vision 2030 process.

-- Improved District Environment Action Plans and District Development Plans raises the profile of environmental services, natural resource management and cross-sector planning in the district planning processes.
+- Improved District Environment Action Plans and District Development Plans have raised the profile of environmental services, natural resource management and cross-sector planning in the district planning processes.

-- PEI supported the development of Kenya’s first ever national environment policy: the first National Policy on Environment, which includes a section highlighting P-E linkages and is expected to facilitate their integration into sectoral policies, plans and strategies.
+- PEI supported the development of Kenya’s first National Policy on Environment, which includes a section highlighting P-E linkages and is expected to facilitate their integration into sectoral policies, plans and strategies.

 Influencing policy processes at sub-national level